Episodic Star Formation -- I. Overview and Scatter of the Star-Forming Main Sequence: Introduction

-This paper series is a follow-up of \cite{SenWang_2022}, conducting a detailed investigation to better understand the episodic star formation behavior of present-day SFMS galaxies and how such a behavior may explain some of the observed relations.
-This is achieved through tracing back in time the history of star-forming galaxies at $z=0$ in the TNG100 simulation and investigating the co-evolution of various galaxy properties as galaxies go through SFR peaks and troughs in their history since $z\sim 1$.
+This series of papers is a follow-up of \cite{SenWang_2022}, conducting a detailed investigation to better understand the episodic star formation behavior of present-day SFMS galaxies and how such a behavior may explain some of the observed relations.
+This is achieved through tracing back in time the history of star-forming galaxies at $z=0$ in the TNG100 simulation and investigating the coevolution of various galaxy properties as galaxies go through SFR peaks and troughs in their history since $z\sim 1$.
 In this first paper of the series, we present an overview and the timeline of the episodic SFH of $z=0$ SFMS galaxies.
-In particular, we show that major differences exist among galaxy properties between SFR peaks and valleys, and that the resulting temporal SFR fluctuation within individual galaxies ($\sim\,$0.2 dex) together with intrinsic scatter among different galaxies ($\sim\,$0.15 dex) can account for the scatter of the SFMS today ($\sim\,$0.25 dex).
-In the second paper of this series (Mei et al. in prep), we will show that the simulation successfully reproduces the observed anti-correlation between SFR and metallicity, and suggest that the episodic SFH can also offer a plausible explanation to the observed fundamental metallicity relation \citep{Mannucci2010}.
-In the third paper of this series (Wang et al. in prep), we further present the key role that the cold gas plays under the combined internal and external modulation across a wide range of scales in such an episodic formation scenario.
+In particular, we show that major differences exist among galaxy properties between SFR peaks and valleys, and that the resulting temporal SFR fluctuation within individual galaxies ($\sim$0.2 dex) together with intrinsic scatter among different galaxies ($\sim$0.15 dex) can account for the scatter of the SFMS today ($\sim$0.25 dex).
+In the second paper of this series (X. Mei et al. in preparation), we will show that the simulation successfully reproduces the observed anticorrelation between SFR and metallicity, and suggest that the episodic SFH can also offer a plausible explanation for the observed fundamental metallicity relation \citep{Mannucci2010}.
+In the third paper of this series (H. Wang et al. in preparation), we further present the key role that cold gas plays under the combined internal and external modulation across a wide range of scales in such an episodic formation scenario.